oa495/face-instrument/tasks.md

 - [X] implement meters for the different instruments
 - [X] record sounds with .webm
 - [X] can download as .webm file
+- [X] record visualizations
+- [X] visuals / style the page (something big and bold?)
+- [X] make the buttons work in a flow (instead of 4 always there)
+- [X] styling for whole page (black background? lots of white space?)
+- [X] record overlay and visualization for playback

 ## punted